bibanon/macrochan-scraper/README.md

     # example
     finalOffset = 45175 - (45175 % 20) # = 45160

-Once we have a list of all the offset pages, we need to extract the image view URLs from it. `search.php` uses Javascript to recieve it's URL lists, so we will need to obtain a static version of the
+Once we have a list of all the offset pages, we need to extract the image view URLs from it. `search.php` uses Javascript to recieve it's URL lists, so we will need to obtain a static HTML version of each view, using the following Bash + Wget script.

-We will use Python's BeautifulSoup library to scrape the image view URLs.
+We will then use [Python's BeautifulSoup library](http://www.pythonforbeginners.com/beautifulsoup/web-scraping-with-beautifulsoup) to scrape the image view URLs.

 ### Obtaining the images